sensu/sensu-docs/content/sensu-go/5.16/api/health.md

 ---
 title: "Health API"
 description: "The Sensu health API provides HTTP access to health data for your Sensu instance.
-This reference includes examples for returning health information about your Sensu instance.
+This reference includes examples for retrieving health information about your Sensu instance.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: